rafaelmotta/react-native-emoji-modal-picker/README.md

 A Emoji Modal Picker

 ⚠ This package is still in development.
-Bugs and suggestions are welcome :D
+Suggestions are welcome :D

 ## Features